bsweets/CustomRobots/guidebook.md

 The goal of this lab is to familiarize you with creating tests based on the provided Test Steps.
 You will be testing the Robot Parts Ordering system application that is already on your lab instance.
 Prepare for the Test

-We will be using an app - currently under development - called "Order Tracking System".
-This app allows an employee to place a product order request via service catalog.
-It enables the purchase department to track that order and maintain a product inventory.
+We will be using an app - currently under development - called "Custom Robots".
+This app allows a buyer to order robots parts via service catalog.
+It enables the seller to track and approve the order.
 We will write tests to validate critical use cases of this app.

 ## Log in to your provided instance
 1. Navigate to the unique instance URL provided to you.